IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Once enabled your action is supposed to be accessible as a web action via a new *REST* interface.

-The URL is structured as follows: `https://{APIHOST}/api/v1/web/{QUALIFIED ACTION NAME}.{EXT}`.
-The fully qualified name of an action consists of three parts: the namespace, the package name, and the action name.
+The `URL` is structured as follows: `https://{APIHOST}/api/v1/web/{QUALIFIED ACTION NAME}.{EXT}`.
+The fully qualified name of an action consists of three parts: the `namespace`, the `package name`, and the `action name`.
 The fully qualified name of a web action must include its package name, which is `default` if the action is not in a named package.
 The last part of the URI called the extension which is typically `.http` or .`json`.
-The web action API path may be used with `curl` or `wget` without an API key.
+The web action API path may be used with `cURL` or `wget` without an API key.
 It may even be entered directly in your browser.

 Try opening `https://openwhisk.ng.bluemix.net/api/v1/web/andreas.nauerz@de.ibm.com_dev/default/hello.json?name=Andreas&place=Stuttgart` in your web browser after having replaced the namespace `andreas.nauerz@de.ibm.com_dev` with your namespace.

 Notice that you can also enable any action as a web action using the OpenWhisk UI.
-There you can also find out about the correct URL to invoke your web actions.
+There you can also find out about the correct `URL` to invoke your web actions.

 We leave this as a voluntary exercise for you – will you find the right place?